johanbrandhorst/blog/content/post/grpc-errors.md

 ---

-How to best handle errors in Go is a divisive issue, leading to opinion pieces by illustruous bloggers such as [Dave Cheney](https://dave.cheney.net/tag/error-handling), the commander himself
+How to best handle errors in Go is a divisive issue, leading to opinion pieces by illustrious bloggers such as [Dave Cheney](https://dave.cheney.net/tag/error-handling), the commander himself
 [Rob Pike](https://commandcenter.blogspot.co.uk/2017/12/error-handling-in-upspin.html)